carlos-nunez/android-chromecaster/README.md

 ## Details
 - The app can be downloaded above (Universal.apk) or from https://schemer.app/universal.apk.
 - I wasn't able to test the Chromecast functionality using an emulator.
 If there is a way to do so please let me know, I'll fix any problems and implement the full functionality with all the event listeners and expanded controls.
+- The test of app was tested on the Pixel 2 and Pixel 3a.

 ## Questions
 - In the requirement for streaming the media to a tv, would one option such as Chromecast suffice?
 Or would streaming to Apple TV also need to be implemented?